ayung24/HSBC-Email-Campaign-Service-on-AWS/README.md

 - User can send an email with a POST request to the email endpoint (experimental)
     - Sends to and from using a single email currently (Shizuko's email)
     - Authentication is not fully implemented yet
+#### ***March 12, 2020***
+- Delete template button now has confirmation popup before proceeding with deletion
+- UI fix for tall monitors on the view details modal
+- If there are no templates, instead of a blank grid we should have a single row that says `No templates`
+- Success and info toast messages now disappear after 4 seconds
+    - Error toasts remain until dismissed
+- Names of deleted templates can now be reused when creating new templates
+- Sending an email now logs the `user-agent` because a cURL request has no cognito identity
+- User can send an email with a POST request to the email endpoint
+    - We send the email from Shizuko's UBC email
+    - Email the user wishes to send to must be verified.
+Ask Make Bank to send a verification email to the email of your choice
+        - This is hopefully to be resolved when we leave sandbox mode